guillermooo/sublime-undocs/source/macros.rst

 ``\Packages\User``, they will show up under **Tools | Macros | User**.

+..
+TODO: do we need to escape every kind of quotations marks?
 .. note::
-    If you're editing a macro by hand, you need to escape quotes, whitespace and backslashes by preceding them with ``\``.
+    If you're editing a macro by hand, you need to escape quotation marks, blank spaces and backslashes by preceding them with ``\``.